lenis2000/homepage/_posts/papers/2013-05-23-nn-macdonald.md

 parameters $(q,t)$, where $0\le q, t < 1$.
 Our main result is a classification of continuous time, nearest neighbor Markov dynamics on the space of interlacing arrays that act nicely on Macdonald processes.<!--more-->

-<br />The classification unites known examples of such dynamics and also yields
-many new ones.
+The classification unites known examples of such dynamics and also yields many new ones.
 When $t = 0$, one dynamics leads to a new integrable interacting particle system on the one-dimensional lattice, which is a $q$-deformation of the PushTASEP (= long-range TASEP).
 When $q = t$, the Macdonald processes become the